priya145/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-Game using CSS,html and javascript
+Game developed using HTML,CSS and JS.